 If you're ready to start sharing content through this channel, we've got you covered.
-Here, we've cultivated a quick-and-easy guide to posting on Instagram, to ensure you can begin attracting the attention of your audience with Instagram marketing.
+Here, we're sharing a quick-and-easy guide to posting on Instagram, to ensure you can begin attracting the attention of your audience with Instagram marketing.

 How to Post on Instagram

 - Tap the + icon at the top of your screen.

 - Choose a photo or video from your library or shoot one in the app.